Calvin and Hobbes by Bill Watterson for February 18, 2009

 10. Last 9 11 rescue dog birthday party new york bretagne pronounced brittany owner and rescue partner denise corliss texas

-Dry and Dusty Premium Member almost 16 years ago
+Dry and Dusty Premium Member about 16 years ago

 • Reply